Skip to main content

 The Education Building was the seventh permanent building on campus and sat between the Science Building (now the Bobby K. Marks Administration Building) and the Farrington Science Building (built in 1959).
 The building cost $80,000 and consisted of a gymnasium, shops for manual arts, domestic science laboratories, and traditional classrooms.

-In 1937, the Teaching/Demonstration School and the city school of Huntsville merged into Huntsville's Jr. High.
+In 1937, the Teaching/Demonstration School and the city school of Huntsville merged into Huntsville's Junior High.
 This allowed student teachers to be engrossed in a real teaching experience.
 The building later went back to being used solely by SHNI after new public schools were built in town.

 In 1976, the Eleanor and Charles Garrett Teacher Education Center (commonly referred to as the Teacher Education Center) opened and education classes shifted there.
 The center houses teaching and education classrooms, offices, and labs.